Filmmaking Tools & Gears to make an Independent Film on a Budget

 After reading this article, I hope I hope you can start your filmmaking process using the right tools and equipment or make an independent short film ready for distribution.

-so, the type of equipment needed to make a film would be:
+So, the type of equipment needed to make a film would be:

 1. Screenwriting software